AlbertGBarber/Coro-Pixel-Star-270/README.md

 # Coro-Pixel-Star-270
- Boscoyo 270 Node Star Code and Info
+ Boscoyo 270 Node Star Code and Info.

  For Video See:

  Not doing a full write-up and how-to for this, because I made it several years ago.